ilyayau/suaylang/ROADMAP.md

 This roadmap focuses on research-grade evidence, reproducibility, and reviewer experience.
 It does not propose new language features.

+For an executable Top-20 + milestone breakdown, see docs/EXECUTION_PLAN.md.

 ## Next release (0.1.x)

 - Expand interpreter↔VM conformance corpus and tighten equivalence reporting.